zappen999/dompen/README.md

 Unit tests executes when building the Docker image.
 Failing tests will prevent the image from being built.

-Summary of Docker build sequence:
+Summary of Docker build sequence:<br>
 1. Copy app into container<br>
 2. Install yarn<br>
 3. Install dependencies<br>